wpisailbot/boat/DOCS.md

 going to be lots of little configuration knobs you will need to tweak for different target architectures.
 I am not an expert on these things.

+I suspect that Bazel has changed the preferred method for specifying toolchains, but I will briefly discuss the current setup.

+Most of the code for handling the toolchains is in `tools/` and `compilers/`.
+The relevant toolchains themselves are downloaded in the `WORKSPACE` file (see `org_linaro_components_toolchain_gcc_5_3_1_gnueabihf` and `rpi_gcc_5_4_1_gnueabihf`).

+The `compilers/*.BUILD` files merely group the files in the downloaded archives so that they have useful names for usage by the rest of Bazel.

+`tools/BUILD` shouldn't be necessary for basic cross-compilation.
+What it does do is provide rules to make it so that you can specify individual targets (e.g., the deploy) as only being buildable for certain environments, so that you don't accidentally deploy local code to the BBB.

+`tools/bazel.rc` is also mostly cosmetic and provides some default arguments for when you call Bazel that make things generally easier.

+In `tools/arm_compiler/`, we have the main work for actually configuring at setting up the cross-compiler.
+The `BUILD` file does some more work to group files together as well as specifying exactly which toolchains are present, which configuration files they use, etc. The `CROSSTOOL` file itself is the most opaque of the configuration files and provides all the configuration options for the cross-compiler itself.
+This consists of a lot of obscure compiler options, specifying system library locations, etc. These files are generally constructed by copying existing `CROSSTOOL` files and modifying them till they work.
+Ideally, someone would know what each and every option did and be able to notice that we should really be doing something differently.
+But that would be a lot of work.

+The `tools/arm_compiler/linaro_linux_gcc/` directory contain some shell scripts for calling the actual cross-compiler binaries, with one directory for the BBB compilers and one for the RPi.

 ## Deploying the Code

+In order to deploy the code, we *currently* use `scp` to copy over a zip file of all the binaries and then extract them.
+We could consider, e.g., using `rsync` or some other protocol to more efficiently copy only the necessary bytes.

+This work is done in `scripts/deploy.sh`.
+This actual `scp` is not overly interesting.

+In order to force the user to only deploy code built (a) for the BBB processor and (b) with optimization flags, we use the `data` and `restricted_to` portions of the `//scripts:deploy` build target.
+See the `scripts/BUILD` file for details.

 # BBB Setup